django-oscar/django-oscar/docs/source/internals/sandbox.rst

 Running the demo locally
 ========================

-Assuming you've already set-up the sandbox site, the only prerequisite to get the demo site running is to have a spatially aware database.
-PostGIS is probably the best option as it is relatively easy to set-up.
+Assuming you've already set-up the sandbox site, there are two further services required to run the demo site:

+* A spatially aware database such as PostGIS.
+The demo site uses django-oscar-stores which requires a spatial capabilities for store searching.

+* A search backend that supports faceting, such as Solr.
+You should use the sample schema file from ``sites/demo/deploy/solr/schema.xml``.

-Once you have database configured, create a local settings file from a template to house your creds::
+Once you have set up these services, create a local settings file from a template to house your creds::

     (oscar) $ cp sites/demo/settings_local{.sample,}.py